wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 [youtube https://www.youtube.com/watch?v=p9KIQyXauY4&w=560&h=315&rel=0]

-== WITH THE WOOCOMMERCE UPSELL PLUGIN YOU CAN: ==
+== WITH THE WOOCOMMERCE ORDER BUMP PLUGIN YOU CAN: ==

-* Create special upsell and cross-sell offers on the checkout page.
+* Create special upsell smart offers WooCommerce on the checkout page.
 * Customize responsive offer design specifically according to your WooCommerce upsell products.
 * Grow your average order value and customer satisfaction rate.
 * Schedule your bump offers for specific days.
 * Edit your offers in Sandbox mode.
 * Skip bump offers if the offer product is already added to the cart.
 * Offer simple, variable, and subscription products as order bump upsell offers.
-* Track order bumps performance with Order Bump Sales Reports and Behavioral Analytics.
+* Track order bumps performance with Upsell Order Bump Sales Reports and Behavioral Analytics.

-== WOOCOMMERCE UPSELL PLUGIN MEETS YOUR REQUIREMENT, SO == [**Download Now!!**](https://downloads.wordpress.org/plugin/upsell-order-bump-offer-for-woocommerce.zip)
+== ORDER BUMP PLUGIN MEETS YOUR REQUIREMENT, SO == [**Download Now!!**](https://downloads.wordpress.org/plugin/upsell-order-bump-offer-for-woocommerce.zip)

-== WHAT’S INCLUDED IN OUR WOOCOMMERCE UPSELL PLUGIN FREE:  ==
+== WHAT’S INCLUDED IN OUR ORDER BUMP UPSELL PLUGIN FREE:   ==

 **1) Special Offer On the Checkout Page**